apiad/auditorium/Readme.md

 - Once you are confident everything is Ok on `develop`, navigate to [Github](https://github.com), and in your project's page, create a **pull request** from `develop` to `master`.
 - When the pull request has been created, you will notice that automatically Travis and Codecov start working and basically block your commit until all tests pass.
 - Once everything is green, you will be able to **merge** to `master`.
-- Finally, **create a release** on Github, with a proper version number (please, the same as in `setup.py`) and then, and only then, will Travis deploy to PyPi.
+- Finally, **create a release** on Github, with a proper version number (please, the same as in `setup.py`) and then, and only then, will Travis-CI deploy to PyPi.

 When everything is working, make sure to change the remaining `<img>` tags in this `Readme.md` to match your repository's name.